drshahizan/special-topic-data-engineering/project/proposal/DataAce/proposal.md

 ![scope](projectscope.jpg)

-- i. `Data Source` : The data which will be used in this project will be collected from Kaggle dataset, <a href="https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud">Credit Card Fraud Detection</a>.
+- `Data Source` : The data which will be used in this project will be collected from Kaggle dataset, <a href="https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud">Credit Card Fraud Detection</a>.

-- ii. `Database Development` : The dataset will be connected to MongoDB by using Tensorflow.
+- `Database Development` : The dataset will be connected to MongoDB by using Tensorflow.

-- iii. `Data Cleaning` : The dataset will be cleaned and prepared by using Python library such as Pandas and Numpy.
+- `Data Cleaning` : The dataset will be cleaned and prepared by using Python library such as Pandas and Numpy.

-- iv. `Data Preparation`: Data pre-processing, training and testing will be done by using Tensorflow and the data will be visualised in a form of a dashboard by using MongoDB Charts.
+- `Data Preparation`: Data pre-processing, training and testing will be done by using Tensorflow and the data will be visualised in a form of a dashboard by using MongoDB Charts.

-- v. `Website design` : Django will be used to build and design the framework of the website.
+- `Website design` : Django will be used to build and design the framework of the website.

-- vi. `Website testing` : The website will be tested multiple times to detect any issues before making them live.
+- `Website testing` : The website will be tested multiple times to detect any issues before making them live.

-- vii. `Project monitoring and documentation` : The project will continuously be monitored and documented to keep track of the progress of project and to optimize the website performance.
+- `Project monitoring and documentation` : The project will continuously be monitored and documented to keep track of the progress of project and to optimize the website performance.

 ## 📖 Methodology: